SauravSinghChandel/message-board/README.md

 - attributions.md - The attributions file.
 ### user_logic
 ##### Contains:
-- authentication/ - Contains login.py, signin.py, testserver.py which   ***FILL HERE***
-- login.py -
+- login.py - login logic and password userr verification (Note: This is not working due to some changes in encryption logic, marker is requested to please use sign in button)
-- session_check.py -
+- session_check.py - checks if the user is logged in
-- signin.py -
+- signin.py - adds user to the database and verifies their username